 *Copied with permission from Queen's University Library's RDM Libguide.

 Placing your data into a repository allows it to be saved after the life of a research project and makes sharing easier.
 There are a variety of repositories suited for different needs.
 Your repository choice may be based on data requirements, discipline as well as journal and funder requirements.
 One potential option is the Ryerson University Dataverse.
 Please consider contacting the Ryerson Library for advice about selecting a data repository.

 The Ryerson Library is here to provide RDM assistance.
 We are available to help you with Data Management Planning and archiving you data.
-Please contact Data Librarian Kevin Manuel at firstname.lastname@example.org for more information.
+Please contact Research Data Management Librarian Emily Maemura at firstname.lastname@example.org for more information.